ctkelley/MultiPrecisionArrays.jl/docs/src/Half_1.md

 # Half Precision and Krylov-IR

+There are two half precision (16 bit) formats.
+Julia has native support for IEEE 16 bit floats (Float16).
+A second format (BFloat16) has a larger exponent field and a smaller significand (mantissa), thereby trading precision for range.
+In fact, the exponent field in BFloat is the same size (8 bits) as that for single precision (Float32).
+The significand, however, is only 8 bits.
+Which is less than that for Float16 (11 bits) and single (24 bits).
+The size of the significand means that you can get in real trouble with half precision in either format.

+At this point we offer no support for BFloat16.
+Progress is being made.

 Using half precision will not speed anything up, in fact it will make the solver slower.
 The reason for this is that LAPACK and the BLAS do not (__YET__) support half precision, so all the clever stuff in there is missing.
-We provide a half precision LU factorization __/src/Factorizations/hlu!.jl__ that is better than nothing.
+We provide a half precision LU factorization for Float16 __/src/Factorizations/hlu!.jl__ that is better than nothing.
 It's a hack of Julia's  ```generic_lu!``` with threading and a couple compiler directives.
 Even so, it's 2.5 -- 5 x __slower__ than a double precision LU.
-Half precision support is coming (Julia and Apple support it in hardware!) but for now, at least for desktop computing, half precision is for research in iterative refinement, not applications.
+Half precision support for both Float16 and BFloat16 is coming
+(Julia and Apple support it in hardware!) but for now, at least for desktop computing, half precision is for research in iterative refinement, not applications.